White House cyber czar to leave, return to NSA

 "He'll be missed in the position but hopefully set a standard that future appointments to the position will follow," Lee said.

-(Reporting by Dustin Volz; Writing by Doina Chiacu; Editing by Phil Berlowitz and Lisa Shumaker)
+(Reporting by Dustin Volz; Writing by Doina Chiacu; Editing by Phil Berlowitz)